This article explains how the Cisco ISE integration works with VisitorOS and how to configure your Cisco ISE environment for the integration.

 VisitorOS requires a Cisco ISE sponsor account to authenticate with your Cisco ISE instance and request guest Wi-Fi credentials for visitors.

-4. Enter a name for the user, then set up the password.
-Note down the name and password.
-You will send them to your CSM later.
+- Enter a name for the user, then set up the password.
+Copy the name and password and save them in a safe location.

 Set up guest types